lh44/microservice-getting-started/README.md

-Go thru this section to get the bigger picture

 ### What will this project helps you with?
 This helps you with fundamentals of building a microservice and deploying it in as a docker container